Tyrol (state): Culture

 The traditional form of mural art known as Lüftlmalerei is typical of Tyrolean villages and towns.

 Kletzenbrot is a sweet bread made with dried fruits and nuts for the Advent season.
 Because it is associated with Tyrol it is also known as "Tyrolean Dried Fruit Bread".

+Tyrol also has a strong history of folk theater, which has influenced the culture since the late Middle Ages and well into the 19th century.
+Today in Tyrol, particularly in Innsbruck, there are folk theatre summer festivals and evening shows catering to traditional Tyrolean theatre, music, and dancing.

 Identity

 The question of which regional unit was the bearer of primary identification was raised in the 1987 Austrian Consciousness Survey.
 The possible answers were: the hometown (local patriotism), one's own province (regional patriotism), (Central) Europe (European consciousness), the world (cosmopolitanism).

 A research project led by Peter Diem offers a thoroughly comparable picture: In Vienna and Lower Austria, Austria patriotism dominated (1988) over territorial consciousness.
-In Upper Austria, Salzburg and Styria, national patriotism slightly outweighed state patriotism.
+In Upper Austria, Salzburg and Styria, national patriotism slightly outweighed federal state patriotism.
 In Carinthia, Tyrol and Vorarlberg, national patriotism clearly dominated.
 When asked to rate their own national patriotism on a ten-point scale, 83% of Carinthians, 69% of Tyroleans, 63% of Vorarlbergers, Burgenlanders and Styrians, 59% of Upper Austrians, 55% of Lower Austrians, 47% of Viennese and 43% of Salzburgers gave it the highest value.

 The results of this study underline the assumption of a highly developed sense of national identity in most Austrian provinces.
 Peculiarly, the federal provinces are also largely "endogamous" in relation to other provinces, i.e. they correspond to what ethnologists would call a gentile association, a "tribe".